- How is Harvard Law School responding to the COVID-19 pandemic?

 - What if I am admitted and the timeline of my graduation changes?

-Our eligibility requirements state that all applicants must be scheduled to graduate in spring 2021.
+Our eligibility requirements state that all applicants must be scheduled to graduate the spring after you apply.
 However, we understand circumstances may change after a student has been admitted to JDP.
 Exceptions to this graduation requirement are determined on a case-by-case basis.
 Please note that all JDP admitted students must defer their enrollment at HLS for at least two years after graduating.
 There are no exceptions to this requirement.

 - Can you explain more about the interview process?

 Evaluative interviews are available by invitation only.
-All interviews are conducted via an online platform.
+All interviews are conducted via Zoom.
 No applicants will be admitted without an interview, however, not all applicants will be invited to interview.
 If you are selected to interview, you will be notified by email with more detailed information.

 - What majors are you looking for?